 Objects trapped in between the outer tub and drum can also be a cause of noise, things like bra wires are extremely common to be retrieved and they can cause damage to the machine and any clothing in it.
 If you can, remove the wires before washing.

-The use of a wash bag for small items can greatly reduce the chances of items getting between the drum and tub, you can buy these from this link in our store
+The use of a wash bag for small items can greatly reduce the chances of items getting between the drum and tub, you can buy these from our store

 If the machine is a few years old then it is very possible that the bearings are either faulty, collapsed or just starting to go.
 With bearings the sooner that they are replaced the better as there is liable to be less damage and, if you know that they are faulty, not using or minimising the use will help to avoid further damage.